danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.updateStatus.html" name="account.updateStatus">Updates online user status: account.updateStatus</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.updateProfile.html" name="account.updateProfile">Updates user profile: account.updateProfile</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.uploadMedia.html" name="messages.uploadMedia">Upload a file and associate it to a chat (without actually sending it to the chat): messages.uploadMedia</a>
+    * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.uploadImportedMedia.html" name="messages.uploadImportedMedia">Upload a media file associated with an imported chat, click here for more info »: messages.uploadImportedMedia</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.uploadEncryptedFile.html" name="messages.uploadEncryptedFile">Upload encrypted file and associate it to a secret chat: messages.uploadEncryptedFile</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.uploadTheme.html" name="account.uploadTheme">Upload theme: account.uploadTheme</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.setGameScore.html" name="messages.setGameScore">Use this method to set the score of the specified user in a game sent as a normal message (bots only): messages.setGameScore</a>